mdpopescu/public/README.md

 * EverythingIsADatabase: trying to play with ideas from http://witheve.com/

+* EverythingIsAStream: example of replacing simple variables with streams

 * ExpressionCompiler: an expression evaluator using a multi-stage process, similar to a compiler

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html